Article Last Updated: July 1, 2020

 But the most important thing is choosing the right footwear.
 Usually, high tops are the most recommended because they offer ample ankle support.

 A good example is Nike Men’s Hyperdunk 2015 RPM.
-Its high-top design means that your ankles will be well protected while the Hyperfuse upper enhances breathability and comfort.
+Its high-top design best basketball shoes means that your ankles will be well protected while the Hyperfuse upper enhances breathability and comfort.

-These footwear also have herringbone pattern on the sole to increase traction.
+These footwear or basketball shoes also have herringbone pattern on the sole to increase traction.